Curve Editor: Value Graph

 Press the middle button to scroll through the list without having to click on the scroll bar:

-In the video above, the Play Visible Range option has been activated to loop only what is visualized in the Graph Editor.
+In the video above, the Play Visible Range option has been activated to loop only what is displayed in the Graph Editor.

 Manual Tangent and Point Adjustment